-- ► Conduct assessments to determine risk factors associated with sexual harassment and assault and conduct surveys to evaluate the extent to which harassment is an issue within their organization - ▶ Adopt and maintain comprehensive anti-harassment policies, communicate the policies to employees frequently, offer multi-faceted reporting procedures, and "test" their reporting systems to determine their functionality - ► Enforce punishment for perpetrators who are responsible for workplace harassment in a prompt, consistent, and proportionate to the severity of the circumstance - Provide training to managers and supervisors on how to respond effectively to observed sexual harassment situations - ▶ Provide training to employees regarding sexual misconduct
+- Conduct assessments to determine risk factors associated with sexual harassment and assault and conduct surveys to evaluate the extent to which harassment is an issue within their organization - Adopt and maintain comprehensive anti-harassment policies, communicate the policies to employees frequently, offer multi-faceted reporting procedures, and "test" their reporting systems to determine their functionality - Enforce punishment for perpetrators who are responsible for workplace harassment in a prompt, consistent, and proportionate to the severity of the circumstance - Provide training to managers and supervisors on how to respond effectively to observed sexual harassment situations - Provide training to employees regarding sexual misconduct cooperation in harassment investigation.

-Promoting a Culture of Respecting People: Reporting Sexual Harassment
+Promoting a Culture of Respecting People: Reporting Sexual Harassment at UF Health St. Johns

-- ► Report sexual harassment to Medical Staff President, or Flagler Health + Administration, or Flagler Health + Human Resource Department, as appropriate.
-Flagler Health + does not tolerate retaliation against anyone for reporting harassment, assisting in making a harassment complaint, or cooperation in harassment investigation. - ► Reference the Flagler Health + Code of Conduct and the following policies in reporting sexual harassment: - ► E-HR-Workplace Violence, Intimidation and Harassment Policy - ► E-IT- Acceptable Use - ► I-SAF/SEC-Patient Rights & Responsibilities
+Report sexual harassment to Medical Staff President, UF Health St. Johns Administration, or UF Health Human Resource Department, as appropriate.
+UF Health St. Johns does not tolerate retaliation against anyone for reporting harassment, assisting in making a harassment complaint, or

+- Reference the UF Health St. Johns Code of Conduct and the following policies in reporting sexual harassment: - E-HR-025-Workplace Violence, Intimidation and Harassment Policy - E-IT- Acceptable Use - I-SAF/SEC-Patient Rights & Responsibilities - I-SAF/SEC-Violence in the Workplace Prevention Plan